manoloesparta/lalalang/docs/README.md

 }
 ```

-Functions are first class citizens, so you declare a variable to a function
+Functions are first class citizens, so you declare a variable to a function.

 ```lalalang
 let crowd = 4;